mattva01/schooltool/src/schooltool/app/README.txt

     ['Form1']

-Checking for a person's status as a student is also handled with the schoolbell.relationship methods.
+Checking for a person's status as a student is also handled with the schooltool.relationship methods.
 There are convenience methods in PersonView as well:

-    >>> from schoolbell.app.membership import URIGroup, URIMembership
+    >>> from schooltool.app.membership import URIGroup, URIMembership
     >>> from schooltool.course.interfaces import ISection
     >>> for obj in getRelatedObjects(student2, URIGroup,
     ...                              rel_type=URIMembership):